Giusan82/PhotoGallery/README.md

 <h1>PhotoGallery</h1>

-<p>App created for Udacity.com in the course: <u>Google Challenge Scholarship: Android Developer</u>
+<p>App created for Udacity.com in the course: Google Challenge Scholarship: Android Developer
 <br>
 <i>Skill level</i>: <b>intermediate</b></p>
 <p>After I have completed the lesson 07.23 "Preference Summary", I thought to build an app just for practing what I learned so far.
 The idea was just to implement a recyclerView and viewHolder of a list of data fetched via an HTTP request.